EhallPass1/paybyplatema2/README.md

     <div class="container">
         <h1>How to Pay a Toll Online in Massachusetts</h1>

         <p>Paying tolls on time is essential for maintaining a good driving record and avoiding additional fees.
 Massachusetts offers a convenient online payment system for tolls, allowing drivers to manage their toll payments easily and efficiently.
-This guide will walk you through the steps to pay a toll online in Massachusetts.</p>
+This guide will walk you through the steps to pay a toll online in Massachusetts.
+Also, if you want to know <a href="https://paybyplatema.netlify.app/">how to Get E-ZPass in Massachusetts</a> then you're at the right place</p>

         <p>Paying tolls on time is crucial for avoiding penalties and ensuring a smooth driving experience.
 The online payment system in Massachusetts provides a convenient and efficient way to handle toll payments, saving you time and effort.</p>